Backtracking Algorithm Practice: Partitioning k Subsets

 Prerequisites

-I've mentioned before that backtracking is the most useful algorithm for written exams.
-If you're stuck, use backtracking for a brute-force solution.
-Even if it doesn't pass all test cases, it can still get you some points.
-The techniques of backtracking aren't too difficult; it's just the process of exhaustively searching a decision tree.
-You only need to "make a choice" before recursion and "undo the choice" after recursion.
+I previously mentioned that backtracking is the most useful algorithm in written exams.
+Whenever you have no idea, use backtracking to solve it brute-force.
+Even if you can't pass all test cases, you might pass some.
+The technique of backtracking is not difficult; it's the process of exhausting a decision tree.
+Just "make a choice" before recursion and "undo the choice" after recursion.

 Given an array nums